Risk3sixty-Labs/express-session-go/README.md

 # express-session-go

 Functions and HTTP middleware to check validity and retrieve session information that was populated from [express-session](https://github.com/expressjs/session).

 ## Why

-At [risk3sixty](https://risk3sixty.com/) our primary web application authenticates and persists session data using [Passport](https://github.com/jaredhanson/passport) and [express-session](https://github.com/expressjs/session).
-We are starting to build APIs and services using Go, so to prevent from rearchitecting the way we authenticate from day one we needed a way to authenticate users and populate session data in our Go services.
+If you use [express-session](https://github.com/expressjs/session) in a NodeJS/express app to store session data, it's fine and dandy if all your APIs and services live in the same express app with all requests flowing through the express-session middleware.
+With this package, you can also build APIs and services in go and implement a similar HTTP middleware to retrieve and use session info as is being used in your express app.

 ## Usage

 See `/examples` folder

+## Stores

+- [memory store](https://github.com/whatl3y/express-session-go/blob/master/store/memory.go) is the default store, same as [express-session](https://github.com/expressjs/session) (note: should [not be used](https://github.com/expressjs/session#sessionoptions) in production)
+- [redis store](https://github.com/Risk3sixty-Labs/express-redis), same implementation as [connect-redis](https://github.com/tj/connect-redis) in NodeJS

 ## TODO